aidotse/DecentralizedAI/tf_privacy/README.md

 *  `--dp` / `--no-dp` &emsp; &emsp; ...using _differential privacy_ or not (_default_: `dp`).

-In addition, there are two command-line arguments specified for training with _differential privacy_ (se section __What is Differential Privacy?__ above):
+In addition, there are two command-line arguments specific for training with _differential privacy_ (se section __What is Differential Privacy?__ above):

 *  `--l2_norm_clip N` &emsp; &emsp; ...clipping norm (_datatype:_ `float`, _default_: `0.9`).

 *  `--noise_mult N` &emsp; &emsp; &emsp;...ratio of the _standard deviation_ to the clipping norm (_datatyp:_ `float`, _default_: `0.9`).

-For example, training a _CNN model_ with _differential privacy_ using an _SGD optimizer_ for _30 epochs_, can be done by the following command:
+For example, training a _CNN model_ with _differential privacy_ using an _SGD optimizer_, can be done by the following command:

-    python3 train.py --model cnn --opt sgd --epochs 30
+    python3 train.py --model cnn --opt sgd

-  ...while traning a "vanilla" _MLP model_ (i.e. without _differential privacy_) using _Adam optimizer_ with a _learning rate of 0.01_ for _60 epochs_, can be done by the following command:
+  ...while traning a "vanilla" _MLP model_ (i.e. without _differential privacy_) using _Adam optimizer_ with a _learning rate of 0.01_, can be done by the following command:

-    python3 train.py --model mlp --opt adam --lr 0.01 --epochs 60 --no-dp
+    python3 train.py --model mlp --opt adam --lr 0.01 --no-dp

 ## Results

-The images below are a couple of examples of the resulting outputs of running the example code with various parameters.
+The images below are a couple of examples of resulting outputs of running the example code with various settings.
 In all the cases, an _SGD optimizer_ was used for traning.
 In the case of _training without differential privacy_, the remaining parameters were used as default.
-In the case of _training with differential privacy_, the _learning rate_ was increased to _0.5_ (to prevent the training from getting stuck in a local minimum).
-Also, in the case of _training with differential privacy_, the b_atch size_ was increased to _300_ (as for training with differential privacy, the batch size should, preferably, be evenly dividable with the total number of training samples, e.g., evenly dividable with _60000 training samples_ as in the case of the _MNIST dataset_).
+In the case of _training with differential privacy_, the _learning rate_ was increased to _0.5_ (to prevent the training from getting stuck in a "local minimum").
+Also, in the case of _training with differential privacy_, the _batch size_ was increased to _300_ (as for training with differential privacy, the batch size should, preferably, be evenly dividable with the total number of training samples, e.g., evenly dividable with _60000 training samples_ in the case of the _MNIST dataset_).

 ![](./images/mlp_no-dp.png "Multi-Layer Perceptron (MLP) without Differentially Privacy (DP)") ![](./images/mlp_dp.png "Multi-Layer Perceptron (MLP) with Differentially Privacy (DP)")